talonga/courses/ML A-Z/README.md

   * Full Connection - Create as many layers of neural networks that are fully connected from flattened layer to output layer
   * Using softmax (improves interpretability of output probability) together with cross entropy cost function
   * Using keras.preprocessing.image.ImageDataGenerator to load and automatically pre-process images into the network

+<h2>Part 9 - Dimensionality Reduction</h2>

+Reducing dimensions of input data
+* Principal Component Analysis (PCA) using sklearn.discriminant_analysis.PCA
+ * Unsupervised algorithm to extract number of principal components that optimally describe cross-covariance of data
+* Linear Discriminant Analysis (LDA) using sklearn.discriminant_analysis.LinearDiscriminantAnalysis
+ * Supervised algorithm to extract number of principal components that maximum class separation
+* Kernal PCA using sklearn.discriminant_analysis.KernelPCA
+ * Unsupervised algorithm that uses kernel function to project input to higher dimensions, before running PCA for principal component extraction

+<h2>Part 10 - Model Selection & Boosting</h2>

+Methods to select appropriate model
+* K-Fold Cross Validation using sklearn.model_selection.cross_val_score
+ * Splits train and test set automatically across k number of sets to aggregate the accuracy score
+* Grid Search using sklearn.model_selection.GridSearchCV
+ * Provides a list of training parameters which GridSearch will iterate - useful in deciding between linear or non-linear options

+Boosting
+* XGBoost using xgboost.XGBClassifier - very popular implementation of gradient boosted decision trees with (1) high performance (2) fast execution speed (3) keep interpreration of model, no scaling required
+ * Boosting is an algorithm by which a model is built, then a second model is added that attempts to correct the errors from the first model.
+Models are added until no further improvement can be made, or maximum no. of models are reached.